-- 1. The project must be conducted in NSW, within a Local Health District, Specialty Health Network, the Ambulance Service of NSW, or NSW Health Pathology.
+- The project must be conducted in NSW, within a Local Health District, Specialty Health Network, the NSW Ambulance, or NSW Health Pathology.

-- 2. The Host Organisation for the project must be a LHD, SHN, the Ambulance Service of NSW or NSW Health Pathology (see Host Organisation criteria below).
+- 2. The Host Organisation for the project must be a LHD, SHN, the NSW Ambulance or NSW Health Pathology (see Host Organisation criteria below).

 - 3. The project must directly align with the strategic plan of the Host Organisation, Premier's priorities, state priorities, or the TRGS priorities:

-- Priority theme Cardiovascular health

 - Aboriginal health

-- Childhood overweight and obesity

-- Diabetes
+- Hospital acquired infections

-- Alcohol and other drugs

-- Mental health
+- Frail elderly

-- Quality end-of-life care
+- Delirium

-- Vulnerable young people and families

-- Timely access to care in emergency departments.
+- Low value care

+- Models to support shared decision making with consumers

+- Other locally identified priorities

-Investigators are encouraged to identify specific research questions that are a priority for the Host Organisation and where there is potential to apply the findings in policy or practice and/or scale up a successful intervention. - 4.
-The project cannot be specific to one site only, unless justified because it is a proof of concept study.
+Investigators are encouraged to identify specific research questions that are a priority for the Host Organisation and where there is potential to apply the findings in policy or practice and/or scale up a successful intervention.

+4. The project cannot be specific to one site only, unless justified because it is a proof of concept study.
 The results of the research must be generalisable into policy and/or practice, and be applicable to other LHDs/ SHNs or across the Ambulance service/NSW Health Pathology.
-The project and its results must have the capacity to be scaled up across settings, for example in other LHD or state-wide.
-Projects involving collaborations across multiple sites within an LHD, or between one or more LHD/SHN or across the Ambulance Service/NSW Health Pathology will be prioritised. - 5.
-The application must demonstrate engagement and consultation with relevant stakeholders (e.g. clinicians, consumers, health service administrators, researchers, patient groups, policy makers). - 6.
+The project and its results must have the capacity to be scaled up across settings, for example in other LHDs or state-wide.
+Projects involving collaborations across multiple sites within an LHD, or between one or more LHD/SHN or across the Ambulance Service/ NSW Health Pathology will be prioritised.

+- 5. The application must demonstrate engagement and consultation with relevant stakeholders (e.g. clinicians, consumers, health service administrators, researchers, patient groups, policy makers). - 6.
 Applicants must provide a clear governance structure, including a steering committee for the project, including confirmation that grant funds will be quarantined for the purposes of the specified research project through a dedicated cost centre in the general fund. - 7.
 Applicants must commit to report six monthly on research progress and expenditure.